yrangana/Image_to_LaTeX/README.md

 3. Access the API at `http://localhost:5050`.

+## API Documentation

+The API documentation is available at `http://localhost:5050/apidocs`.

 ## Streamlit Web App

 A Streamlit web app is available to interact with the API and test.
 To run the Streamlit app, use the following command: